 Count - For each <count> element the the required count-type attribute would indicate what kind of count the element represents, and the optional unit attribute would indicate the unit of the count (by default: word).
-A list of recommended values for count-type and unit is provided by the specification.
+A list of recommended values for count-type and unit is provided in the XLIFF Values schemaby the specification.